 This permit has varying requirements depending on which above category you all into, but some general requirements are to:

-- provide documentation, often including a bachelor’s degree or higher, a detailed CV/resume, information about the work you’ll be involved with, and evidence of sufficient funding (as determined by the French authorities).
+- provide documentation, often including a bachelor’s degree or higher, a detailed CV, information about the work, and evidence of sufficient funding.

 - meet other criteria as set out by the Commission Nationale des Competences et Talents,

-- show a work contract, typically for at least 3 months, approved by the DIRECCTE (if an employee, it should be arranged by your employer).
+- show a work contract, typically for at least three months, approved by the DIRECCTE.

-Detailed information (in French) can be found on the French Public Service website, and the French National Assembly website.
-If you are issued with this permit, then your family members (spouse and minor children) will be issued with a vie privée et familiale card, which allows your spouse to work legally in France.
-Neither you or your spouse have to sign the CAI.
+Information (in French) is available on the French Public Service website, and the French National Assembly website.
+If you receive this permit, then your family members get a vie privée et familiale card.
+This allows your spouse to work legally in France.
+Neither you nor your spouse have to sign the CAI.

 Employed or salaried and temporary workers’ permit

 After 18 months in a long-stay residence permit marked employee or temporary worker, you may apply to bring your family to France.
-Spouses (partners are excluded) and minor children can apply for a one-year visitor visa (without being able to work during this time), and must sign the CAI (see Expatica’s article: Moving to France to join a relative or partner).
+Spouses (partners are excluded) and minor children can apply for a one-year visitor visa (without being able to work).
+They must sign the CAI (see Expatica’s article: Moving to France to join a relative or partner).

 EU Blue Card for highly skilled/educated workers

 This is a one- to three-year residence/work permit for highly skilled workers.
-To be eligible, you must have a diploma/degree attesting to three years of higher education or five years’ professional experience in a specific field, a work contract for at least a year, and earn a monthly salary of at least 1.5 times the French average gross annual salary (in 2017 the French government increased this amount to €53,836 per year).
-You have to work in the field for which you were admitted to the scheme for two years; then you can take on any highly qualified work.
+To be eligible, you must have a diploma/degree attesting to three years of higher education or five years’ professional experience in a specific field, a work contract for at least a year, and earn a monthly salary of at least 1.5 times the French average gross annual salary (in 2017, this amount increased to €53,836 per year).
+You must work in the field for which you were admitted to the scheme for two years; then you can take on any highly qualified work.

-Note: It’s possible that this specific permit will now be included in the highly-skilled workers (EU Blue Card holders) qualification category of the passeport talent permit above.
+It’s possible that this specific permit will be included in the highly-skilled workers (EU Blue Card holders) qualification category of the passeport talent permit.